 Adjusted net worth is defined as the market value of assets allocated to the covered business in excess of statutory policy reserves and other liabilities as at the valuation date.
-More specifically, adjusted net worth is the net asset value on the statutory balance sheet (1) plus the price fluctuation reserve, contingency reserves, general provision for loan losses, unallocated amount within policyholders' dividend reserves, unrealized gains or losses on securities (2), unrealized gains or losses on loans, subordinated debt, minus unfunded pension liabilities, intangible fixed assets, and tax adjustments on the preceding nine items.
+More specifically, adjusted net worth is the net asset value on the statutory balance sheet (\1) plus the price fluctuation reserve, contingency reserves, general provision for loan losses, unallocated amount within policyholders' dividend reserves, unrealized gains or losses on securities (\2), unrealized gains or losses on loans, minus unfunded pension liabilities, intangible fixed assets, and tax adjustments on the preceding eight items.
 It is made up of required capital and free surplus.

-As interest rates rose during the fiscal year, the value of in-force business increased significantly, while adjusted net worth turned negative due to a decrease in unrealized gains on bonds.
-We appropriately control interest rate risk on an economic value basis.
-Accordingly the increase in the value of in-force largely offset the decrease in the adjusted net worth, causing no problem with our financial soundness.
+As interest rates rose during the fiscal year, the value of in-force business increased significantly, while adjusted net worth decreased significantly due to increased unrealized losses on bonds.
+While negative adjusted net worth decreased to even more negative territory, we appropriately control interest rate risk on an economic value basis.
+Accordingly the increase in the value of inforce largely offset the decrease in the adjusted net worth, causing no problem with our financial soundness.

-- (1) Valuation and translation adjustments are excluded. - (2) It includes off-balance unrealized gains or losses on securities such as held-to-maturity securities and bonds backing policy reserves, as well as valuation and translation adjustments including unrealized foreign exchange gains or losses on investments in affiliates (48.3 billion yen).
+- (\1) Valuation and translation adjustments are excluded. - (\2) It includes off-balance unrealized gains or losses on securities such as held-to-maturity securities and bonds backing policy reserves, as well as valuation and translation adjustments including unrealized foreign exchange gains or losses on investments in affiliates (41.5 billion yen).